EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-saturation excess runoff as a function of incoming water and PET
+Saturation excess runoff as a function of incoming water and PET following Zhang (2008).

 **Parameters**
 - **Fields**